aucloud/aucloud.github.io/docs/Platform_Services/Kubernetes/faq.md

 AUCloud's Kubernetes service is based on VMware Tanzu Kubernetes Grid, which is a Kubernetes distribution that packages together open-source technologies and automation tooling to help you get up and running quickly with a production-ready Kubernetes cluster.

+### What is the difference between a `node port` a `LoadBalancer` and an `Ingress`?
+A good description of the differences can be found on the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

+A `NodePort` is a port on a worker node that is exposes a pod directly based on the host network.
+It provides no redundancy from a pod perspective, and is not recommended for production use.
+Users of AUCloud's Kubernetes service can use `NodePort` to expose services for testing purposes.
+To expose to the internet a user will need to create their own DNAT or virtual service.

+A `LoadBalancer` is a service that exposes a pod via a load balancer.
+In AUCloud's Kubernetes service this is a virtual service that is created on the edge gateway.
+This provides redundancy from a pod perspective, and is recommended for production use. `LoadBalancer` services provide L4 load balancing, and can be used to expose services to the internet.

+ An `Ingress` is a service that exposes a pod via a load balancer, and provides L7 load balancing.
+In AUCloud's Kubernetes service this is a virtual service that is created on the edge gateway for common protocols to an ingress controller such as NGINX, Contour or Istio.
+The ingress controller provides L7 routing to the correct pod.

 ### What IP should I use for the Kubernetes API?